ie-Yoshisaur/yoshisaur-blog/src/pages/blog/review-implementing-relational-db-in-rust.md

 ## Software Design and Implementation are Refined Through Repeated Trials

-"*What I made this time served its purpose for understanding and I gained experience, so let's throw it away somewhere with gratitude*" (I made some changes to the original text)
+"*What you made this time served its purpose for understanding and you gained experience, so let's throw it away somewhere with gratitude*" (I made some changes to the original text)

 Considering the effort involved in implementing a database, this is quite shocking advice, but it turned out to be beneficial.